 At Smart Talk OC you are free to talk about your feelings and thoughts about your high risk pregnancy.
 You don't have to put on a brave face or pretend like everything is OK.
 You can simply be you; whatever that looks like today.
 You can talk about what you worry about, about your frustrations, and the grief you feel about not having a "regular" pregnancy.
 You can also talk about the small victories that come with each week that you remain pregnant and continue to grow.

 There are two major factors that differentiate Smart Talk OC from other private practices in the area.
-Firstly, our therapist had a high risk pregnancy.
-Linda was pregnant with twins (automatic high risk) in 2015 who were born at 33 weeks and spent three weeks in the NICU.
-She has a deep understanding of what it means to be high risk, the number of doctor's appointments that come with this diagnosis, and how to be a NICU mom and a twin mom.
-With Linda, you will not only get the support that you need but you can ask as many questions as you want about high risk pregnancy, NICUs, and twin parenting.
+Firstly, I had a high risk pregnancy.
+I was pregnant with twins (automatic high risk) in 2015 who were born at 33 weeks and spent three weeks in the NICU.
+I have a deep understanding of what it means to be high risk, the number of doctor's appointments that come with this diagnosis, and how to be a NICU mom and a twin mom.
+With me, you will not only get the support that you need but you can ask as many questions as you want about high risk pregnancy, NICUs, and twin parenting.

-The other big factor that differentiates Smart Talk OC from other private practices is that we can provide phone or video calls instead of in office visits.
-Being high risk means that you might be able to travel as much or might not be able to leave your bed.
+The other big factor that differentiates Smart Talk OC from other private practices is that I can provide phone or video calls instead of in office visits.
+Being high risk means that you might not be able to travel as much or might not be able to leave your bed.
 But that doesn't mean that you shouldn't get access to great mental health care.
-Since we offer the phone or video call option you can continue to receive mental health support throughout the duration of your pregnancy and beyond without having to ever leave your bed.
+Since I offer phone or video call options you can continue to receive mental health support throughout the duration of your pregnancy and beyond without having to ever leave your bed.